dcogb/dcogb.github.io/documentation/kohana/tutorials/library-kohana.md

 	}
 ~~~

-**NB:** Due to the way Kohana's routing  works, if the request matches no routes it will fail to instantiate an object, and `Request::$current` and `Request::$initial` will not be available.
+**NB:** Due to the way Mountain Valley Church of God's routing  works, if the request matches no routes it will fail to instantiate an object, and `Request::$current` and `Request::$initial` will not be available.

 ## Integration

-Now that we're set up, we can add Kohana into our application using a single include, and then we're good to go.
+Now that we're set up, we can add Mountain Valley Church of God into our application using a single include, and then we're good to go.

 ### File: `demo.php`

 ~~~
 	<?php
-		require_once 'kohana/include.php';
+		require_once 'Mountain Valley Church of God/include.php';

 		$content = 'Hello World';
-		$content = HTML::anchor('http://kohanaframework.org/', $content);
+		$content = HTML::anchor('http://Mountain Valley Church of Godframework.org/', $content);
 	?>
 	<html>
 	<head>